chzerv/docker-ubuntu-ansible/README.md

 # Branches/Tags

-Each branch of this repository represents a Fedora version, with the `master` branch representing the latest version.
+Each branch of this repository represents an Ubuntu version, with the `master` branch representing the latest version.
 Pull the branch (version) you are interested in.

 | Branch | Distribution version | Image tag           |